dslab-epfl/svshi/README.md

 To build from sources on Windows:

 1. Clone the repository
+2. Open a Powershell instance and `CD` into the unzipped directory.
-2. Setup `python3` by executing the script `setup-python3.ps1`.
-This sets up a `python3` alias if it does not exist and installs `pip`.
+3. Setup `python3` by executing the script `.\setup-python3.ps1`.
+This sets up a `python3` alias if it does not exist.
+   > The command `py`, `python` or `python3` must be available in your Powershell environment for this script to work!
-3. Reboot your computer.
+4. Reboot your computer.
+5. Execute `.\install-pip.ps1` to install pip on your computer
-4. Unzip the SVSHI archive, move the folder to the desired installation site.
-Then run the `install.ps1 -build true` script inside the unzipped folder to build and install the program.
+6. Run the `.\install.ps1` script inside the unzipped folder to install the program.
-5. Reboot your computer.

 > IMPORTANT! use Powershell to execute the scripts!

-To update SVSHI, you just need to do step 4.
-However, do not forget to move `app_library` inside the old `svshi` folder in the new one before replacing.
+To update SVSHI, you just need to do step 5.
+However, do not forget to move `app_library` inside the old `src` folder in the new one before replacing.

 ### Docker